Saturday, 27 August 2016

 As you now see, there is a lot more to being a writer than merely writing.
 Writing is the ''easy'' bit!
 And lest you should eye your mainstream published brethren and mutter 'bet they don't have to do all this' ~ YES THEY DO!
 Big publishers are very selective about who they spend their publicity budgets promoting.
 If it ain't you, you will still have to do the legwork.
 I've spoken to some ''famous'' names, and it is so.

 Finally: make sure you are registered for PLR - Public Lending Rights: that's the money paid by libraries every time your book is borrowed.
 You can register at www.plr.uk.com.
 Every little helps.

 If I've missed out your favourite publicity medium, then please mention it in the comments.
 Congratulations on being a published author, welcome to the club.
 Now get out there and sell!

 They always say you shouldn't judge a book by its cover.

 I have received both praise and 'stick' for my covers.
 Interestingly, the praise has always come from readers, who appreciate the nuanced designs, with their nod to original Victorian covers.
 This is deliberate ~ if you read the novels, they are not just fast-paced detective stories, but a 'homage' to the style of novels of that period, which I frequently reference as I go.

 The 'stick' has come from various publishers who've approached me to ask if I'd consider letting them take the series over ON CONDITION that they changed the covers.

-So I shall continue to have my own bespoke covers, using original Victorian fonts and colours (the new one is teal) until I run out of ideas.
-And in case you can't make out the blurb, here's what the complete description on Amazon will look like:
+So I shall continue to have my own bespoke covers, using Rosewolf Designs and referencing Victorian ideas and scenes until I run out of ideas.
+And if you are interested, here's the blurb for the new book:

 Grab DIAMONDS & DUST, the first in this electrifying series.